The Mist Trail and John Muir Trail are two of Yosemite’s most iconic hikes, each leading to the breathtaking Vernal and Nevada Falls. 😍

 John Muir Trail

 Cross the Nevada Fall Footbridge and hop onto the John Muir Trail.
+The scenery along this stretch is absolutely breathtaking!

 You’ll be treated to sweeping views of Nevada Fall, the iconic Half Dome, and the towering Liberty Cap.